In 1919, the city guide listed a grocery store at 602-604 S Main, evidently co-owned by S. Lee Hall and Silas E. Holland.

 Then, sealing the deal, I found a mention of Nott’s celebrating their 41st year in a 1967 ad.

 So there you have it.
-Nott’s Grocery was founded in 1926, at 301 S Main.
-When the Golden Rule Grocery closed, they moved three blocks south to 604.
+John Nott, former dray, founded Nott’s Grocery in 1926, at 301 S Main.
+When they bought out the Golden Rule Grocery, they moved three blocks south to 604.